shovelingpig/ca-pa1/README.md

 The first argument `src` points to the memory address of the input encoded data.
 The length of the input data (in bytes) is specified in the second argument `srclen`.
 The decoded (original) data should be stored starting from the address pointed to by `dst`.
 Finally, the `dstlen` argument indicates the number of bytes allocated for the result by the caller.

 The function `decode()` returns the actual length of the output in bytes.
 If the size of the output exceeds the `dstlen`, it should return -1 and the contents of the output is ignored.
-When the `srclen` is zero, `decode()` returns zero.
+When `srclen` is zero, `decode()` returns zero.
 In any case, the contents of the memory outside of the allocated buffer should not be corrupted.

 ## Skeleton code